TheMaster1127/HTH/README.md

 **Cons:**

-1. **Platform Dependency:** HTH requires Windows for compilation or transpilation, limiting it's usability for developers using other operating systems.
+1. **Platform Dependency:** HTH requires Windows for compilation or transpilation, limiting its usability for developers using other operating systems.
+While it's possible to use HTH on Linux with the help of Wine, it's important to note that this setup might not provide full compatibility or optimal performance.
+Additionally, I forbid any Mac users from using HTH.
+Mac users STAY AWAY!!!

 2. **Limited Advanced Features:** HTH may lack some advanced features and functionalities found in other programming languages, potentially limiting it's suitability for complex or specialized applications.